 SHU Places Third in ACG Connecticut Cup Competition

-A team of students from Sacred Heart University’s John F. Welch College of Business placed third in the prestigious ACG Connecticut Cup Competition in March.
+A team of students from Sacred Heart University’s Jack Welch College of Business placed third in the prestigious ACG Connecticut Cup Competition in March.
 The event was sponsored by ACG Connecticut, the Connecticut Chapter of the Association for Corporate Growth (ACG), the premier authority on corporate growth, corporate development, and mergers and acquisitions.
 SHU students competed against peer teams from the Yale School of Management, UConn, Quinnipiac University, and others from across the state.

 The event took place on March 28, 2011 overlooking the trading floor of the RBS Building in Stamford.
 The teams presented valuation, capital markets and M&A strategic advice to a panel of seasoned M&A professionals from within the ACG Connecticut community, including Jim Barra of Ironwood Capital, Mark Campbell of BlumShapiro, Ramsey Goodrich of Carter, Morse & Mathias, Fridolf Hanson of RBS Business Capital, Jamie McCleary of Willis Group and Andrew Runk of CIT Group.